Travelling solo in Shanghai will be one of the most stressful experiences of your entire life.

 The supposed businessman who has lost his wallet and briefcase and needs money to catch a taxi to his hotel, the young art students who want to excitedly show you their original paintings in a nearby exhibition, the beautiful girls who try to get you to play karaoke with them for the small price of £500…

 And then we have the Shanghai Tea Scam.

-Whilst I like to believe that they are actually adoring fans of my site, the sad reality is that Chinese people seem to like collecting photos of themselves with small white girls who look like they’ve shoved their fingers into a light socket.
+Whilst I like to believe that these people are actually adoring fans of my site, the reality is that Chinese people seem to like collecting photos of themselves with small white girls who look like they’ve shoved their fingers into a light socket.
 I was only too happy to oblige

 As spending another seven hours getting lost sounded about as appealing as piss flavoured lollipop, I excitedly agreed to go with them.

 I’d hung out with quite a few locals in Taiwan already and every single experience had been fantastic — I’d had an opportunity to learn about their culture and, in some cases, made a life-long friend.
 I’d visited a traditional tea ceremony with my friend Lia in Taiwan and had a fantastic time — and she’d even insisted on paying no matter how many times I tried to force my money into her hand.